-Why Squarespace is the Best Platform for your Restaurant's Website
+Why Squarespace is a Great Platform for your Restaurant's Website

-Why Squarespace is the Best Platform for your Restaurant’s Website
+Why Squarespace is a Great Platform for your Restaurant’s Website

-Building a website seems like a daunting task for any restaurant or food business.
-Whether you are just starting out, or you need to refresh your existing web presence, the first step in building out your new site is to determine where you're going to build it yourself.
-There are lots of options out there, Wordpress, Wix, Weebly, Squarespace - and all have their pros and cons.
-But after building countless websites for restaurants, distilleries, and a variety of specialty food producers, there is really one platform that we use these days to build out our sites: Squarespace.
+Building a website may seem like a daunting task for any restaurant or food business.
+Whether you are just starting out, or you need to refresh your existing web presence, the first step in building your new site is to determine where you're going to build it.
+There are lots of options out there: Wordpress, Wix, Weebly, Squarespace.
+All of them have their pros and cons, but after building countless websites for restaurants, distilleries, and a variety of specialty food producers, there is really only one platform that we use these days to build out our sites: Squarespace.

 1. Easy Editing

-There's nothing worse than investing in a beautiful new, professionally designed website and a few months later needing to make some minor edits to the menu only to discover that this is a time consuming and costly process.
+There's nothing worse than investing in a beautiful new, professionally designed website only to discover months later that even minor edits to your menu are a time-consuming and costly process.
 Often times, you'll find that these sites are built on some overly-complicated system that you can't figure out.
 You then go to the folks that built your site for you and several days, and several hundred dollars later, your edits are finally up.

 This is exactly the situation we try to avoid.
 We know that when it comes to small restaurant businesses, the resources aren't always there to pay a web developer to make simple online updates.
 You should never feel held hostage by a web developer, which is exactly why we love Sqaurespace.
-Once the site is built, it couldn't be easier to go in and make a simple copy and text changes.
-No coding, and a simple, easy to understand editor makes updating your site painless and quick.
+Once the site is built, it couldn't be easier to go in and make simple copy and text changes.
+There’s no coding involved, and the simple, easy to understand editor makes updating your site painless and quick.

 2. Great Menus